dchest/tweetnacl-js/README.md

 ### Signature malleability

-While Ed22519 as originally defined and implemented in `nacl.sign` meats the standard notion of unforgeability for a public-key signature scheme under chosen-message attacks, it is *malleable*: given a signed message, it is possible, without knowing the secret key, to create a different signature for the same message that will verify
+While Ed22519 as originally defined and implemented in `nacl.sign` meets the standard notion of unforgeability for a public-key signature scheme under chosen-message attacks, it is *malleable*: given a signed message, it is possible, without knowing the secret key, to create a different signature for the same message that will verify